fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/remaining_manual.md

 * Think about ways to make the feet more stable.
 Perhaps the screw should lock into the foot now it has play?
 * Some leg screws hit interior ribs, annoying and needs changing.
 * add Access to bottom gantry screws through the gantry feet
+* Ingrease step on sides of spoilboard so it can take shipping abuse
+* Change tabs on  vertical y axis roller holder to make it impossible to assemble the wrong way (or remove difficulty)

 # TODO: